 Serious GI Disorders: Crohn’s, Colitis, Colon Cancer & More

-Serious stomach diseases, such as colorectal cancer, ulcerative colitis, Crohn's disease, and severe forms of gastro-oesophageal reflux disease (GERD), can significantly impact your health.
-Some stomach diseases exhibit symptoms without any visible irregularities in the gastrointestinal (GI) tract, while others display obvious abnormalities.
+Serious gastrointestinal diseases, such as colorectal cancer, ulcerative colitis, Crohn's disease, and severe forms of gastro-oesophageal reflux disease (GERD), can significantly impact your health.
+Some gastrointestinal diseases exhibit symptoms without any visible irregularities in the gastrointestinal (GI) tract, while others display obvious abnormalities.

 The gastrointestinal tract, also known as the GI tract, is the pathway from the mouth to the rectum, where food is broken down and absorbed in the digestive system.
 Some gastrointestinal problems can be easily treated, while others can lead to serious health issues.

-Therefore, it’s crucial to understand the types of stomach diseases to get them identified and diagnosed correctly.
+Therefore, it’s crucial to understand the types of gastrointestinal diseases to get them identified and diagnosed correctly.
 Keep reading for a detailed insight.

 What are the types of gastrointestinal diseases?